domesticatedviking/skinnydip/README.md

 Copy skinnydip.py to any folder eg ```C:\my\folder\skinnydip.py``` Unless python is in your system path you may need to find its location as well eg ```C:\python27\python.exe```

-In Slic3rPE > Print Settings > Output Options > Post Processing Scripts, use the following:
+In Slic3rPE or PrusaSlicer's Print Settings > Output Options > Post Processing Scripts, use the following:

 ```C:\python27\python.exe C:\my\folder\skinnydip.py```